arda-org/xSuite/README.md

 Visit [https://xsuite.dev](https://xsuite.dev) to view the full documentation.

-## Onboarding and Training

-If you want you or your team to receive a personal onboarding and training to xSuite, please contact [Lucas Willems](https://t.me/LucasWillems).

 ## Starter Contracts (audited)

 Arda team has created starter contracts to be used as a great starting point for the development of your new smart contract and to save a significant amount of time into setting up the codebase and writing the initial logic.
 Starter contracts are **audited by Arda**.

-The starter contracts available:

-- [blank](https://github.com/arda-org/xSuite/tree/main/contracts/blank): An empty contract that comes fully set up with tests and blockchain interactions.
-- [vested-transfers](https://github.com/arda-org/xSuite/tree/main/contracts/vested-transfers): A contract for vested transfers, with tests and blockchain interactions.
+## Onboarding and Training

+If you want you or your team to receive a personal onboarding and training to xSuite, please contact [Lucas Willems](https://t.me/LucasWillems).

 ## Who is using xSuite?